Quality-guided UAV Surface Exploration for 3D Reconstruction: Numerical Experiments

 The quality of a reconstructed map is judged on its completeness and its fidelity.
 For this reason, we divide our evaluation into two steps.
 First, we compare our solution to the other methods with respect to coverage and speed.
 Namely, we rely on the following three metrics: coverage ratio, distance traveled, and mean map error.
 To evaluate coverage, we compare the TSDF map obtained at the end of the execution with a TSDF ground truth containing all the observable surfaces, obtained through a manual traversal of the environments.
 We extract all the surface voxels of the ground-truth map in the set $ \mathcal{M}_{surface}$.
 A voxel in $ \mathcal{M}_{surface}$ is covered if the distance value difference between the same voxel in the ground-truth and the evaluated map is less than the voxel diagonal.
 The map error is the average distance error across all surface voxels of the ground truth map.

-The second part of our analysis is focused on the map accuracy.
-For this evaluation, we use a slightly different formulation of (\ref{quality_function}) that we call $Z_{post}$, exploiting the ground truth information $\mathcal{M}_{surface}$ of the simulated environment.
-Our a posteriori quality function is:

-with the set of surface voxels from the reconstructed map $M$ noted as $M_{surface}$.
-We also use the distance to the quality objective to assess the impact of $Z^*$ on the final map accuracy.
+The second part of our analysis focuses on map accuracy and is based on two metrics: the function $Z(M)$ expressed in eq.~(\ref{quality_function}), and the percentage distance $\Delta$ between the value of the objective function $Z_{sat}(M;w^*)$ corresponding to the final map, and its optimal value $Z^*$.
+In both cases, the completeness factor is approximated to $ \xi (M) = |M_S| / \mathcal{M}_{surface}$.
 Since none of the methods is deterministic, each experiment has been repeated five times, and the averaged values are reported in Tables \ref{tab:coverage_comparaison}, \ref{tab:house_quality}, and \ref{tab:tunnel_quality}.

 \begingroup \endgroup